ElMassas/go-trainning/README.md

     - The **server returns** said value to the client
     - Both the **client** and **server** must have proper logging, as well as metrics endpoints to export metrics.
     - The **server** must use gRPC
+    - The connection between the client and the server is established using HTTP/2 and SSL/TLS
+    - For **observability** the services should make sure to be using OpenTelemetry

-All the programs must be properly packaged and containerized and deployed, using a simple docker-compose and in a simple kubernetes cluster.
+**Note**: All the programs must be properly packaged and containerized and deployed, using a simple docker-compose and in a simple kubernetes cluster.

+## Objectives

+- Learn how to create a service using the language that:
+    - Performs string operations
+    - Learn a decent lvl of networking on said language
+    - Learn how observability is done in the languague
+    - Learn how to package and manage deployment caveats for said language